-Weber after his research states that no theory alone of status groups, classes and parties can explain and show their relationship.
-Formation of a social group is a complicated and different process which requires cooperation among different elements such as class, party, and status.
-Hence each must be looked after carefully in society, during specific time period.
-Therefore Weber explains that the evidence displays a picture which is more complex and diversified in social stratification.
+Weber after his research states that no theory alone of status groups, classes, and parties can explain and show their relationship.
+The formation of a social group is a complicated and different process that requires cooperation among different elements such as class, party, and status.
+Hence each must be looked after carefully in society, during the specific time period.
+Therefore Weber explains that the evidence displays a picture that is more complex and diversified in social stratification.

 Max Weber on Poverty

 Weber argues that an individual‘s class situation is dependent upon his market situation on the amount of power he has to influence the workings of the market in his favor and on the rewards his skill and expertise can come on in a competitive market, from this perspective groups such as the aged, the chronically sick, and single-parent families have little power in the market and therefore receive little reward.
 Indeed their circumstances largely prevent them from competing in the market.
 However, not all members of these groups are and this is preferable to their market situation prior to the present circumstances.
 The poverty of the old, sick, handicapped and single-parent families is largely working-class poverty. members of other societies have sufficient income to save got invest in pension schemes, insurance policy and in the shareholdings for themselves and their dependents and so guard against the threat of poverty due to the death of the breadwinner, sickness or old age, in this sense social class rather than personal disability inadequacy or misfortune accounts for poverty.